kimmyphua/SQLairport/README.md

     SELECT * FROM airports AS origin WHERE origin.city = 'New York';
     /* later on in the SQL statement, when dealing with the destination, you should do the same for airports AS destination */
   ```
+  ## Submission
+- Enter your solutions in solutions.sql
+- Submit a pull request once complete